Well, I wasn’t planning on two posts this month with the word “sex” in the title. But it is February. And hey…you clicked. Ha.

 It’s the song of fallen man.
 Sex is more widespread than any time in human history and still isn’t putting so much as a dent in Earth’s despair.
 Even we bespectacled virgins can see that.
 Sex looks for all the world like humanity’s favorite numbing agent, offering a few hours’ refuge from problems, sometimes even problems with their relationship.
 That puts it on a level with…alcohol.

 Good grief, big whoop.

-I don’t want that kind of sex.
-I want the kind of sex intended and blessed by Christ, with a woman who won’t be dumping me for a better specimen (not hard to find) because she has vowed not to, the kind where we’re both seeking each other’s enjoyment over our own.
+I don’t want just sex.
+I want sex intended by Christ, where we won’t be chasing a better specimen in the morning because we’ve vowed not to, where we’re both seeking each other’s enjoyment over our own.
 Sex built upon years of committed, hard-fought love.
-Am I the only one who thinks that sounds way better?
+Am I really the only one who thinks that sounds way better?

-After what I’ve seen, this deal of sex separated from God – or anything separated from God – just doesn’t get me out of bed in the morning.
+After what I’ve seen, sex separated from God just doesn’t get me out of bed in the morning.

 And something has to, because life is moving on.
-It will heave and toss us about.
-Crises will come.
-That was the Prodigal Son’s painful lesson.
+Focus too much on happenings after 9pm and you forget there’s a 7am.
+That was the Prodigal Son’s lesson.
 He counted on a hedonistic lifestyle and it left him feeding pigs.
 The ultimate low for a Jew.
-Sin left him aching for the bread of life, yet he couldn’t get pig husks.

-We’re not missing out.
-The curse of Eden is still on the warpath today, and sex is just not the grand escape the world claims.
+The curse of Eden is still speaking today, and sex is just not the grand escape the world claims.
 It isn’t making anyone happy.
 Not by itself.